porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 }
 ```

-The lines below call `_checkSpendingLimit` in SpendLimit contract to verify the allowance for spending if `value` in Transaction is non-zero.
+In the lines below, if the ETH value is non-zero, Account contract calls `_checkSpendingLimit` in SpendLimit contract to verify the allowance for spending.

 ```solidity